vIP PASS? Common Questions and Answers

 Won’t the price of CMTS’s come down to equal vIP PASS?

 vIP PASS is not intended to replace the CMTS, but rather to complement it by carrying the high bandwidth demanding video streams sent to subscribers.
-Since the upstream traffic generate by subscribers for video content consists of simple low speed channel change and program requests, there is no need to add any upstream bandwidth to accommodate this meager traffic.
+Since the upstream traffic generated by subscribers for video content consists of simple low-speed channel changes and program requests, there is no need to add any upstream bandwidth to accommodate this meager traffic.
 Even a DOCSIS 1.0 CMTS can accommodate this upstream traffic generated by channel change and program requests without the need for any new upstreams.
 Therefore, the incremental upstream cost of implementing vIP PASS is $0.

 Why do you claim that vIP PASS provides a superior customer experience for a managed video service?
 Doesn’t a CMTS provide QoS?

 Yes, both CMTS’s and vIP PASS provide QoS.
 The difference is that vIP PASS provides a comprehensive set of proven video utilities and video tools for understanding IP performance at the video level and for understanding collective customer viewing behaviors.
 Furthermore, these tools provide the same information for broadcast and SDV services.
-Therefore, vIP PASS can provide a more complete view of network, program viewership and collective customer behaviors on a comprehensive basis than DOCSIS, because no similar tools exist for CMTS video delivery.
+Therefore, vIP PASS can provide a more complete view of the network, program viewership, and collective customer behaviors on a comprehensive basis than DOCSIS, because no similar tools exist for CMTS video delivery.
 This is especially important in optimizing the network and in providing critical data necessary to monetize programming via commercial insertion.
-For example, vIP PASS tools can provide a comprehensive view of how many viewers are tuned in to a channel, whether they are watching on an MPEG2 set top, an IP set top, a PC and any other IP based CPE device.
+For example, vIP PASS tools can provide a comprehensive view of how many viewers are tuned in to a channel, whether they are watching on an MPEG2 set-top, an IP set-top, a PC and any other IP-based CPE device.

 Doesn’t vIP PASS take more bandwidth to provide the same program capacity as a CMTS?